bign8/bign8.github.io/index.md

 ## Projects

-All of my open source projects can be found on [GitHub](https://github.com/bign8) or on my [self hosted git server](https://gogs.bign8.info/bign8).
+All of my open source projects can be found on [GitHub](https://github.com/bign8).
 These projects are personal discovery efforts or work that I have retrieved approval from employers to share with the world under my name.
 But this is only what I am allowed to show or what I can do on my free time.
 Just imagine how I can help your teams out if I was on your payroll, eh?

 --------